wearrrrr/EoSDecomp/CONTRIBUTING.md

 # Highly requested features and contributions.

 - [ ] CI/CD for a progress indicator.
-- [ ] Reverse engineering position
+- [ ] Help with reverse engineering more obscure classes, (UnknownA-F, Ending, MainMenu, etc).
+- [ ] Help with repository setup
 - [x] Constructing classes for game code, instead of relying on identifying functions loosely.
 - [x] Public Ghidra Server